SENSAAS/sensaas/docs/index.rst

 More on SENSAAS algorithm for developpers
 ------------------------------------------

 The Python script **sensaas.py** calls several scripts to perform the alignment.
-Below, a description of the code is displayed:
+The following Figure gives an overview of the code:

 .. image:: _static/schema.JPG
 .. image:: _static/legend.jpg